 sudo systemctl restart mysql

-Step 4: Check phpMyAdmin Connection
+Step 4: Check phpMyAdmin configuration

-With the port correctly set and MySQL restarted, try accessing phpMyAdmin again to see if the error is resolved.
+With the port correctly set and MySQL restarted, try accessing phpMyadmin again to see if the error is resolved.
 If the connection works, you've successfully fixed the problem.

 Conclusion